imbaManHn/imbaManHn/README.md

 - 👋 Hi, I’m @Hamid
 - 👀 I’m mostly interested in Linux, Webservers/security and Automation :)
-- 🌱 also I’m currently trying to learn about Web secuirity and anything New about it
+- 🌱 also I’m currently trying to learn about Web security and anything New about it
 - 💞️ I’m looking to collaborate on anything regarding automation about DDOS Defense
 - 📫 you can reach me @icecrown.lichking@gmail.com